 Taking exams online

-Interestingly, the number of candidates now taking PRINCE2 exams online is also experiencing rapid growth as more students study using a PRINCE2 course online.
-Statistics showed a 126% increase in candidates taking their PRINCE2 exams online in 2012 compared with the previous year.
+Interestingly, since 2012 the number of candidates taking PRINCE2 exams online was also experiencing rapid growth as more students study using a PRINCE2 course online.